mallow43/childes-model/README.md

 - Treat each utterance as independent (ignore speaker-level variance).
 - Use only clean, transcribed speech; unintelligible or heavily garbled segments are excluded.
-- Represent age in discrete bins (e.g., 12 months, 2 years, 3 years).
+- Represent age in six coarse bins (1yo, 2yo, 3yo, 4yo, 5yo, 6yo_plus).
 - Do not use word intelligibility as a feature to avoid interpreter-dependent variability.